datacamp-content-public/courses-intro-to-python-beta/chapter5.md

 # [DIY] Display the confusion matrix of the model: google the syntax for confusion_matrix routine and take into account the alias that we have given to it.
 Recall the true values for y are stored in y_test

 # [DIY] Once you have completed this exercise and successfully displayed the confussion matrix, re-run the whole exercise.
 Did you get a different confusion matrix?
-[If not, re-wrinte it again].
+[If not, re-write it again].
 Ask yourself -- how is it possible that you get a different confusion matrix for different runs?!
 ```

 `@solution`